-Create the Visitor interface and declare a "visiting" method for each concrete component class that exists in the program.
+Declare the visitor interface with a set of “visiting” methods, one per each concrete component class that exists in the program.

 Implement the acceptance methods in all concrete components.
-They must redirect calls to a particular visitor's method that has a parameter of the same class as the current component.
+These methods must simply redirect the call to a visiting method on the incoming visitor object which matches the class of the current component.

-For each new behavior, create a new Concrete Visitor class and implement all of the visiting methods.
+For each behavior that can’t be implemented inside the component hierarchy, create a new concrete visitor class and implement all of the visiting methods.

-The client will create visitor objects, and pass them into components via acceptance methods.
+The client must create visitor objects and pass them into components via “acceptance” methods.

 Pros and Cons